The Local Government Boundary Commission electoral review of Herefordshire Council

 Following an earlier consultation with the council, the Commission concluded that Herefordshire Council needs 53 councillors to be able to operate effectively.
 This is the same number as it has now.

-You can take part in the consultation via the Boundary Commission website:
+You could take part in the consultation via the Boundary Commission website.

 The Commission will use local views to help draw up their proposals for new ward boundaries.